arhohuttunen/arhohuttunen.com/content/post/prevent-legacy-code-from-emerging/index.md

 categories:
   - Programming
 tags:
-  - refactoring
+  - Refactoring
-  - clean code
+  - Clean code
 ---

 Every software developer has faced the situation.
 You have been assigned a task to add or change a feature.
 You know nothing about the particular feature but it does not sound too complex.